-So what about the dozens of D1 prospects who do NOT get picked for the live camps,
+So what about the dozens of D1 prospects who is impacted by Covid19 pandemic

-Rcs Sports and Nelson Brands have collaborated to provide a very viable well organized solution.
-Approximately 100 players will be invited to showcase their skills right here in H-Town in front of D2, D3, NAIA & JUCO coaches while each game is streamed live to D1 Coaches and the world wide web via BallerTV.
-On July 24-25 (Session 1) and July 27-28 (Session 2), the SouthWest Exposure Camp will take place at Yates HS, directly across the street from University of Houston.
+Rcs Sports and Nelson Brand Sports have collaborated to provide a very viable SAFE and well organized solution.
+Approximately 40 players will be invited to showcase their skills right here in H-Town in front of D2, D3, NAIA & JUCO coaches while each game is streamed live to D1 Coaches and the world wide web via BallerTV.
+On August 10-11 (Session 2), the SouthWest Exposure Camp will take place at TBA

-This camp will be ran by Channelview HS head coach DewShannon Holmes and approximately 10 other high school coaches.
+This camp will be ran by College Coach Henry Sims and approximately 4 other high school coaches.
 Let me stress something very important.... the targeted prospects for the SWEC are those who we feel are potential D1 prospects but the actual D1 coaches didn't think enough of them to do whatever needed to be done to get them into the camp at UofH.

 This gives the prospects a fighting chance to move the needle on their recruitment at a pivotal time of their high school career.
 We will have a recap of each session circulated to the D1 coaches (for FREE).
-Meaning, since D1 coaches can't attend, a summary of SWEC top performers each day will be comprised and distributed in the parking lots, the restrooms, and even during our Rcs Sports party which will be held at Phil & Derek's while the coaches are in town.
+Meaning, since D1 coaches can't attend, a summary of SWEC top performers each day will be comprised and distributed by email to College Coaches

 Lastly, any time a live D1 event takes place, there will be aspiring Non D1 coaches in attendance seeking to network for future D1 job considerations.
 This aligns right within the "Dog - Cat - Rat - Cheese" theory.
 Just think about it, and save me the effort of explaining it to you at this time.
 Point is, there WILL BE PLENTY college coaches representing Junior Colleges, D2, D3 and NAIA programs in attendance at the SWEC, because there will be lots of prospects for them to evaluate without having D1 coaches steal their thunder.
 If this particular week goes well, the city of Houston could be rocking in late July and college coaches regardless of their level, will get plenty of bang for their buck.